 If you rent from a private landlord, the maximum amount of Housing Benefit we can pay is based on the size of your household, not the amount of rent being charged by your landlord.

-It may be that your rent is more than the maximum we are allowed to pay and so you will need to pay any shortfall.
-Also, if you have someone living with you who has an income and is not dependent, we have to reduce your benefit according to their income.
+It may be that your rent is more than the maximum we can pay and so you will need to pay any shortfall.
+Also, if you have someone living with you who has an income and is not dependent, we must reduce your benefit according to their income.

-Why don’t payments arrive when my rent's due?
+Why don’t payments arrive when my rent is due?

-We are only allowed to pay housing benefit either every two or four weeks.
-This might not tie in with when your rent is due but it is your responsibility to manage your money and make sure it gets to your landlord in time.
+We only pay housing benefit either every two or four weeks.
+This might not tie in with when your rent is due, but it is your responsibility to manage your money and make sure it gets to your landlord in time.
 When is my payment due?

 Why can’t you pay my landlord?

-We can’t pay your landlord if your claim is assessed under the Local Housing Allowance Scheme.
+We can’t normally pay your landlord if your claim is assessed under the Local Housing Allowance Scheme.

 However, we know some tenants may struggle with budgeting for their rent.
-We’ve put certain safeguards in place to help out in certain circumstances.
-We can pay your landlord if:
+We’ve put certain safeguards in place to help in certain circumstances.
+We can pay your landlord if you are:

 You can find more information about our Safeguard Policy here.

 If you disagree with our calculations, you can contact us so we can explain it.
-We have to calculate income under the Housing Benefit Regulations so while you may disagree with it, there may be nothing we can do.
+We must calculate income under the Housing Benefit Regulations 2006 so while you may disagree with it, there may be nothing we can do.
 If you are certain that we’ve miscalculated your income, you can appeal against our decision.